Office Hours Monday to Friday 8:00 AM – 5:00 PM Thursday (disinfection schedule) 2:00 PM – 5:00 PM

 To be committed to serving the public with honor and devotion by crossing the road of excellence with good governance and public service.
 Our office continues to assist, support, and reinforce the quality service we provide to our citizens and initiate a reliable, efficient, and suitable workforce to comply with the mandate.

-To adhere to the agency’s core values and uphold dignity, integrity, coordination, dedication, and proficiency.
+To adhere to the agency’s core values and uphold the dignity, integrity, coordination, dedication, and proficiency.
 Our office provides appropriate guidelines and programs to ensure fairness to all senior citizens, especially the underprivileged and deserving seniors.

-Processing of Senior Citizen’s ID with online QCitizen-Card Registration Availment of Senior Citizen’s Card or OSCA-ID as the “nationally uniform individual identification card” for the discounts, benefits, and other privileges.
+Processing of Senior Citizen’s ID with online QCitizen-Card Registration Availment of Senior Citizen’s Card or OSCA-ID as the “nationally uniform individual identification card” for discounts, benefits, and other privileges.

 Issuance of Booklets for Medicine, DTI (Grocery), and Free Movies The OSCA issued a discount booklet for the purchase of medicine, basic necessities, or prime commodities and for availing of free movies in theaters.

-Issuing Record Certification for other Office Transactions The OSCA issued to any Senior Citizen the Certificate of Registration or No-Record, Certified Photocopy, Cancellation for those who moved to another city/municipality and as an attachment to Burial documentation.
+Issuing Record Certification for other Office Transactions The OSCA issued to any Senior Citizen the Certificate of Registration or No-Record, Certified Photocopy, and Cancellation for those who moved to another city/municipality and as an attachment to Burial documentation.

 Application for DSWD’s Social Pension for Indigent Senior Citizens It is a program of the Department of Social Welfare and Development (DSWD) for indigent Senior Citizens.
 The QC Government and OSCA coordinate and only assist DSWD in the application process and payout of this program.

-Quezon City Living Centenarian Recognition, Award, and Benefits This award is recognition of legitimate city residents aged 100 years and older.
+Quezon City Living Centenarian Recognition, Award, and Benefits This award is a recognition of legitimate city residents aged 100 years and older.
 Apart from the certificate, he will also receive benefits of Php100,000.00 (one-time), a monthly allowance of Php1,000.00, an annual birthday gift of Php1,000.00, and a Christmas gift of Php1,000.00 – as long as the Centenarian lives.

 D.B.W.A. for the Relative of the Deceased Senior Citizens of Quezon City The DBWA is financial assistance amounting to Php5,000.00 for the relative of a deceased senior citizen registered with OSCA of Quezon City if he or she has died within the past three (3) months.